+More information on climate-related risks is available in the Sustainability Report on pages 94 to 99.

+Globaltrans

+62

-Compliance with regulations and sanctions
+Compliance with Regulations and Sanctions

 Description

-The Group functions in several jurisdictions, including Cyprus, Russia, Estonia and Ukraine.
-In addition, the Group has its GDRs listed on the London Stock Exchange (although London Stock Exchange suspending trading of the Group's GDRs on 3 March 2022) and the Moscow Exchange.
+The Group functions in several jurisdictions, including Cyprus, Russia and Ukraine.
+In addition, the Group has its GDRs listed on the LSE (although the LSE suspended trading of the Group's GDRs on 3 March 2022 and such suspension remains in place) and the Moscow Exchange.
 Thus, the Group is subject to the laws and regulations of those countries in which it is active, the regulations of stock exchanges on which its securities are traded and any applicable sanctions legislation, all of which may change from time to time.
-As a result of the situation in Ukraine, the United States, the European Union and a number of other countries have imposed heightened sanctions
+As a result of the situation in Ukraine, the United States, the European Union, Ukraine, the United Kingdom and a number of other countries have imposed heightened sanctions and restrictions on numerous Russian businesses, banks and individuals.

-Fiscal risk
+Controls and mitigating factors

+The legal and compliance teams of the Group together with the external lawyers engaged by the Group monitor the applicable requirements in each of jurisdiction in which it is active and stock exchanges on which its securities are trading, including monitoring US personal and sectoral sanctions (SDN OFAC, SSI OFAC and CAATSA), EU and UK sanctions lists, special regulations imposed by the Russian authorities and the appropriate controls are in place to ensure that all subsidiaries of the Group comply with applicable regulations.

+Fiscal Risk from Evolving Legal and Tax Regimes

 Description

 Local tax, currency and customs legislation, especially in Russia, other emerging markets and Cyprus, may be subject to varying interpretations, inconsistencies between federal laws, regional and local laws, rules and regulations, frequent changes and a lack of judicial and administrative guidance on interpreting legislation.
 Any increase in applicable tax rates, as well as introduction of new taxes in the countries where the Group is active, may reduce the profitability of the Group.

-Financial Statements Additional Information

-and restrictions on numerous Russian businesses, banks and individuals.

-Controls and mitigating factors

-The legal and compliance teams of the Group together with the external lawyers engaged by the Group monitor the applicable requirements in each of jurisdiction in which it is active and stock exchanges on which its securities are trading, including monitoring US personal and sectoral sanctions (SDN OFAC, SSI OFAC and CAATSA), and the appropriate controls are in place to ensure that all subsidiaries of the Group comply with applicable regulations.

 Controls and mitigating factors

 The Group has controls in place, including highly qualified and experienced personnel, to monitor changes in legislation and determine the appropriate action needed to minimise the risk of a challenge to such treatments by the authorities.
 For complex matters, the Group engages and cooperates with external consultants and law firms.